FAQs - On Campus

 Should I submit GRE scores now that they are optional?Click to Open

-For applicants applying for admission in Spring 2021 and Fall 2021, we are not requiring the GRE due to COVID’s impact on testing sites and schedules.
+We are no longer requiring applicants to take the GRE and instead request a technical writing sample when you apply.
+However, you can still submit your GRE score.
 The absence of a score will not negatively affect you, but a high score could be helpful to your application.

 Do I need work experience?Click to Open